abrahamh/gnome-ging/README.md

 # Future

-I have no plan for new new releases or updates.
+I have no plan for new releases or updates.